Standards

 3.7 Provides guidance, learning cues, and positive feedback to children.

-4. Standard 4.
+3.8 Manages antecedent and consequent conditions to foster self-management behaviors. - Standard 4.
 Assesses & Communicates Learning Results.
 The IECE educator, in collaboration with others, assesses the development and ongoing learning of infants, toddlers, preschool children, and kindergarten children, including those with disabilities, and communicates the results with partners, including families.

 Performance Criteria: The extent to which the IECE educator: